rust-lang/rust/doc/tutorial.md

 ~~~~

 You may need to use `sudo make install` if you do not normally have
-permission to modify the destination directory (either `/usr/local/bin`
+permission to modify the destination directory.
+The install locations
-or the directory specified with to `configure` with `--prefix`).
+can be adjusted by passing a `--prefix` argument to
+`configure`.
+Various other options are also supported, pass `--help`
+for more information on them.

 When complete, `make install` will place the following programs into
 `/usr/local/bin`: